Sidney Poitier

 Guerrero, Ed.
 Framing Blackness: The African American Image in Film.
 Philadelphia: Temple University Press, 1993.

-More narrowly focused and nuanced in its understanding of cinematic representation than Bogle 2001, but broader in scope and more urgently critical than Cripps 1993, this book sees Poitier’s star image as limited but also crucial to understanding black images in US film.
+More narrowly focused and nuanced in its understanding of cinematic representation than Bogle 2016, but broader in scope and more urgently critical than Cripps 1993, this book sees Poitier’s star image as limited but also crucial to understanding Black images in US film.

 Harris, Mark.
 Pictures at a Revolution: Five Movies and the Birth of the New Hollywood.
 New York: Penguin, 2008.

 Examines how Hollywood filmmaking changed in the late 1960s via case studies of the Academy Award nominees for best picture in 1968.
-Poitier starred in two of them, and Harris suggests that he (and issues of race) were paradoxically both marginal and central to the “new” Hollywood.
+Poitier starred in two of them, and Harris suggests that he (as well as issues of race) was paradoxically both marginal and central to the “new” Hollywood.

 Sieving, Christopher.
 Soul Searching: Black-Themed Cinema from the March on Washington to the Rise of Blaxploitation.
 Middletown, CT: Wesleyan University Press, 2011.